Apple to provide online tool for police to request data: letter

 The company said in its letter that it had responded to 14,000 U.S. law enforcement requests last year, including 231 “domestic emergency requests,” that it largely addressed within 20 minutes of receipt “regardless of the time of day or night.”

-Apple previously handled those requests via email, a company spokeswoman confirmed.
+Apple previously handled those requests via email, a company spokesman confirmed.
 By the end of this year, Apple will provide an online tool for law enforcement officials to make and track requests, according to its letter.

 Apple said in the letter that it had trained nearly 1,000 law enforcement officers in how to obtain data from the company.
 The training previously happened in person at Apple’s headquarters, but the company said it would create an online training course and a team of trainers to help extend its reach to smaller departments.